-SOC.
-216 Prof. Pryle Medical Sociology 3 credits The social dimensions of health and illness; role of physician, nurse and patient; social organization of health services; the content of medical practice; culture and health disorders; mental health and mental illness.
+Prof. Pryle 3 credits

+The social dimensions of health and illness: role of physician, nurse and patient; social organization of health services; the content of medical practice; culture and health disorders: mental health and mental illness.

-SOC.
-224 Drs.
+Drs.
 Rynn, Rielly

-American Minority Groups 3 credits

-Patterns of adjustment between ethnic and racial

-groups, with special attention given to the

-American scene.
-Prejudice and discrimination as

-opposed to the democratic ideology.
+American Minority Groups 3 credits Patterns of adjustment between ethnic and racial groups, with special attention given to the American scene.
+Prejudice and discrimination as opposed to the democratic ideology.

 SOC.
-226 Dr. Talamini Sociology of Work and Professions 3 credits The nature and role of contemporary professions, occupational choice, career patterns and occupational mobility; the relationship between education, occupation, profession and aspirations.
+226 Dr. Talamini Sociology of Work and Professions 3 credits The nature and role of contemporary occupations and professions in the life cycle are discussed; occupational choice, career patterns and occupa-tional mobility are noted.
+The student is made aware of the relationship among education, work and aspirations.
+The career path from entry level job to retirement is examined.

-SOC.
-227 Dr. Rynn Business and Society 3 credits Modern industrialism as social behavior.
+Business and Society

+Modern industrialism as social behavior.
 Social conditions in the rise of industrialism and their effect on the worker; collective bargaining and industrial conflict, the industrial community; social classes and the industrial order.
 This course will also show how the business sector impacts on society and on the globalization of the economy.

-SOC.
-228 Dr. Rynn

-Social Psychology 3 credits
+Social Psychology

-Study of individual behavior as affected by cultural

-and social stimuli.
-Emphasis on the analysis of

-human conduct in social settings.
+Study of individual behavior as affected by cultural and social stimuli.
+Emphasis on the analysis of human conduct in social settings.